derykmakgill/website/testbtc.md

 title: Timeline History of Bitcoin Scaling (1995-2020)
 ---

-## What happened to Bitcoin and why
+## What Happened to Bitcoin and How

 <img src="https://i.imgur.com/CFp7TGh.png" style="
     float: right;